Seraph-Fast/Business-News-Sentiment/README.md

 # Business-News-Sentiment
+Business News Sentiment:
-Business News Sentiment using bilstm from scratch and pretrained distillRoberta
+- Using bilstm from scratch
+- Using pretrained distillRoberta